 Elliston: Dogs are allowed off-leash at the beach just north of the jetty all day long.

-Sceale Bay: Dogs are allow off-leash on the beach all day long.
+Sceale Bay: Dogs are allow off-leash on the beach all day long, including at Surfers Beach.

 It’s also important to note that even if dogs are allowed off-leash, you should keep out an eye for nesting seabirds, in which case you should still put your dog on a leash.
 Also keep an eye out for signs about 1080 baiting, which may occur in some reserves on the peninsula.